-- This project is inactive --

 Terrafore is using a slurry to capture both sensible and latent heat.
 This drives the project to discover a new heat exchanger "coating" that can inhibit nucleation of the solid on the heat exchange surface, thereby avoiding a heat transfer penalty.
 The project expects to result in a novel PCM/sensible heat system with the potential to reach $15 per kilowatt-hour thermal.

-Learn about other DOE competitive awards for concentrating solar power research that are in progress.
+Learn about other concentrating solar power research.